Creative Writing workshops For Schools and Libraries

-2) This workshop centres around a character with a problem or secret.
+This workshop centres around a character with a problem or secret.

 In the first part of this session, the group learns how to create a character who faces a problem or challenge.
 The class then plots the story of this group character overcoming their problem.

-3) I offer a Time Travel writing workshop that explores characters slipping through time.
+I offer a Time Travel writing workshop that explores characters slipping through time.
+This workshop ties in with my time slip novel, "The House on Hawthorn Road," published by the O'Brien Press.
 In the first part of the session, the group learns how to prepare a setting in the past or the future.
 Next the class creates a character who will travel to that time setting.
 The group then plots the story together as an example before each child works on their own plot and story.

-During the second part of the Time Travel Story Writing Workshop (after the break) each child creates their own character, their own setting in the past or future and writes a story about that character slipping through time.
+During the second part of the Time Travel Story Writing Workshop each child creates their own character, their own setting in the past or future and writes a story about that character slipping through time.
 This workshop covers four essential skills of fiction writing: character creation, beginning a story, setting the scene (research) and plot.

-After a one or two hour workshop, I strongly suggest that their teacher devotes more class time (up to one hour) for the children to complete their stories at another time (the sooner the better so that the children retain their enthusiasm for their stories).
+After a one or two hour workshop, I strongly suggest that teachers devotes more class time (up to one hour) for the children to complete their stories at another time (the sooner the better so that the children retain their enthusiasm for their stories).
 I can return for a follow up session if required to listen to stories and give further feedback.

 You may prefer choose your own writing topics for a workshop.
 Here is a selection of topics I present:

-1. Character Creation - the class makes up a group character together and then each child creates their own character to put into a story.
+- Character Creation - the class makes up a group character together and then each child creates their own character to put into a story.

-2. Hooking the reader with a gripping opening paragraph - the class explores and discusses the different ways to begin a story.
+- Hooking the reader with a gripping opening paragraph - the class explores and discusses the different ways to begin a story.
 This topic works well in conjunction with the above topic Character Creation.

-3. Showing Character through dialogue (including how to layout and punctuate dialogue).
+- Showing Character through dialogue (including how to layout and punctuate dialogue).

-4. Showing Character through Action - This handles the important skill of showing and not telling in a story.
+- Showing Character through Action - This handles the important skill of showing and not telling in a story.

-6. Plotting a story - this topic works well in conjunction with Character Creation.
+- Plotting a story - this topic works well in conjunction with Character Creation.